Anna Foster

-Anna Foster (born 1979) is an English radio news reporter and presenter, she presented the drivetime programme on 5 Live Monday to Friday.
+Anna Foster (born 1979) is an English journalist, news reporter and presenter.
+Since 2025, she has presented the Today programme and presents and reports on location for BBC News.
+Previously, she presented Drive and other programming on BBC Radio 5 Live, was a regular presenter of the News at One, and was the BBC's Middle East correspondent in Beirut.

+Early life and education

-The daughter of a surveyor father (who also served as a magistrate) and a mother who worked as a nurse, she and her brother were born in South Shields.
-Educated in South Shields, while attending South Tyneside College doing her A-Levels, she worked as a Saturday girl on Metro Radio.
-She went on to study English at Collingwood College at Durham University, where she worked on student radio.
+The daughter of an engineer father and a mother who worked as a nurse, Anna Foster and her brother were born in South Shields.
+Educated in South Shields, she attended South Tyneside College for A-levels, and went on to study at Collingwood College at Durham University, where she worked on student radio.
 She then undertook a postgraduate certificate in journalism at City University London.

+Career

-On graduation she joined the BBC's trainee reporters scheme.
-She then joined BBC Radio Cleveland as a reporter for three years, before becoming a news presenter, and then co-presenting the drive-time show.
-She then joined BBC Radio 5 Live as a regional North East reporter, before relocating to London as a weekend news presenter, and also presenting on Newsbeat.
+Foster joined BBC Radio Cleveland as a reporter for three years, before becoming a news presenter, and then presenting the drive-time show.
+She then joined BBC Radio 5 Live as a regional North East reporter, before relocating to London to present Newsbeat.

 Foster joined the BBC Radio 5 Live Weekend Breakfast show on 23 April 2011, replacing Rachel Burden who moved to the weekday 5 Live Breakfast team alongside Nicky Campbell on 3 May.

 On 14 November 2012, Foster became the Wednesday-to-Friday co-presenter of 5 Live Drive (4–7 pm) alongside Peter Allen; Louise Minchin was the Monday and Tuesday co-host.
 Foster subsequently became the permanent co-host, alongside Tony Livesey who replaced Allen in October 2014.

 Foster left Drive on 12 August 2021 to take up a new role as BBC Middle East correspondent in Beirut.

+In May 2024, the BBC announced that Foster was one of six well-known BBC presenters to start presenting the BBC News at One from its new home at Salford studios at the beginning of June 2024.

+In March 2025, Foster was announced as one of five presenters of BBC Radio 4's Today programme, replacing Mishal Husain.

+Personal life

-She married fellow radio presenter John Foster in October 2009 at Crathorne Hall near Yarm, North Yorkshire.
+She married fellow radio presenter John Foster in October 2009 at Crathorne Hall near Yarm, North Yorkshire; they have a son and a daughter.